conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 > __Topic Modeling can assist in finding overarching groups, flexible based on need (static vs dynamic)__

-> __Word2Vec creates reliable word association grouping and can be useful on a much larger corpus__
+> __Word2Vec creates reliable word association grouping and can be useful on larger corpus in NLP__

 To check out more about the project, visit the Github repo [here.](https://github.com/babyakja/GA_capstone_project)